rollbear/trompeloeil/README.md

 prefixes all macros listed below with **`TROMPELOEIL_`**.

 **`ANY`(** *type* **)**
-Typed wildcard to disambiguate overloaded functions on type when the exact value is unimportant.
+Typed wild card to disambiguate overloaded functions on type when the exact value is unimportant.

 **`AT_LEAST`**( *number* **)**